Last revised: December 28, 2022

-The Alco C425 was the builder's third four-axle road switcher and was essentially a slightly upgraded version of the C424.
+The C425 was Alco's third four-axle road switcher and was essentially a slightly upgraded version of the C424.
 As John Kirkland points out in his book, "The Diesel Builders: Volume Two," it appears this model was built specifically upon request from the Erie Lackawanna.

 By the mid-1960s Alco was withering as a competitive builder of diesel locomotives.
 General Electric had yet to hit its stride but had already entered the market with its own U25B, which already sold as well as anything Alco was cataloging.